CtrlK

 Actionability

-There is no concrete, executable guidance anywhere.
-No actual commands, code snippets, API calls, or plugin invocation syntax are provided.
-The examples describe what the skill 'will do' in abstract terms rather than showing how to actually invoke the plugin or what the output looks like.
-The entire skill reads as a description rather than an instruction set.
+There is no concrete, executable guidance anywhere—no actual commands, no code snippets, no specific plugin invocation syntax, no configuration examples showing what a misconfiguration looks like.
+The examples describe what the skill 'will do' in abstract terms rather than showing actual inputs, commands, or outputs.

 1 / 3